Renormalization of the Quantum Stress Tensor Fluctuations and the Limits of Semiclassical Gravity: Abstract

 \section{Abstract}

 We analyze the expectation value of the energy--momentum tensor and its fluctuations in quantum field theory on curved spacetimes $\langle T_{ab} \rangle$.
-A necessary condition for the conceptual consistency of semiclassical gravity, where $\langle T_{ab} \rangle$ represent the sources of the Einstein equations, is that the fluctuations of the energy momentum tensor remain small compared to its expectation value.
+A generally accepeted condition for the conceptual consistency of semiclassical gravity, where $\langle T_{ab} \rangle$ represent the sources of the Einstein equations, is that the fluctuations of the energy momentum tensor remain small compared to its expectation value.
 We study the renormalization of both the energy--momentum tensor $\langle T_{ab}(x)\rangle_{\rm ren}$ and the fluctuation tensor $\langle T_{ab}(x) T_{cd}(x) \rangle_{\rm ren}$ for suitable Hadamard states, using the operator product expansion for a free scalar field on a fixed curved background.
-We show that squeezed vacua---arising naturally in black hole evaporation and in inflationary cosmology---fail to satisfy the semiclassicality criterion.
+We show that states (usually referred to as `squeezed vacua')---arising naturally in black hole evaporation and in inflationary cosmology---fail to satisfy the natural semiclassicality criterion.

 In the absence of a consistent and well-defined theory of quantum gravity, semiclassical gravity—defined by Einstein’s equations coupled to the expectation value of the energy–momentum tensor of matter in a quantum state—is expected to provide useful insights into phenomena at the interface between gravity and quantum physics.
-Even though it is not entirely clear whether the dynamical equations of semiclassical gravity can be given a fully consistent interpretation---owing to questions about well-posedness in generic situations stemming from their higher-derivative character \cite{Flanagan:1996gw, Juarez-Aubry:2022qdp}---the semiclassical framework nonetheless plays a central role in conceptual discussions.
+Even though it is not entirely clear whether the dynamical equations of semiclassical gravity can be given a fully consistent interpretation---owing to questions about well-posedness in generic situations stemming from their higher-derivative character \cite{Flanagan:1996gw} {(see, \cite{Juarez-Aubry:2022qdp} for an approach that appears as a promising path to deal with those issues, and including the initial value formulation of the theory)} ---the semiclassical framework nonetheless plays a central role in conceptual discussions.
 These range from the physics of black-hole evaporation via Hawking radiation, to analyses of the generalized second law, the fate of information, and various issues related to the emergence of structure in cosmology.